-Renting a place in Guelph?
-Not sure if it’s safe?
-Book a free safety inspection of your rental unit during the tenant safety… Continue reading Book a free safety inspection of your rental unit this September
+If you’re renting a home or apartment in Guelph, you can request a free safety inspection of your rental unit from the City.… Continue reading Book a free inspection of your rental unit

 The City of Guelph and Guelph Humane Society are reminding trail users to be vigilant following coyote sightings along the Niska Trail in Guelph’s west end.
 In two separate incidents this month, a coyote has been stalking people and dogs.
 In the first incident, a coyote attacked a dog while the owner was hiking on the trail.
 In the second incident, the Ontario Provincial Police reported that a coyote had attempted to attack a hiker walking two dogs.
 It is not known if the same coyote was involved in both incidents.